Palmate newt

 The palmate newt (Lissotriton helveticus) is a species of newt found in Western Europe, from Great Britain to the northern Iberian Peninsula.
 It is 5–9.5 cm long and olive or brown with some dark spots.
 The underside is yellow to orange, and the throat, unlike in the similar smooth newt, always unspotted.
 A dark stripe runs along the head and through the eyes.
 Breeding males develop a distinct filament on the end of their tail, strongly webbed hind feet, and a low, smooth crest on their back.

 Habitats include forests, marshes, pastures or gardens.
 While on land, the newts are mainly nocturnal.
-After emerging from hibernation in spring, they move to stagnant, fish-free water bodies for breeding.
-After a courtship display, the male deposits a spermatophore that is picked up by the female.
+After emerging from hibernation in spring, they move to stagnant, fish-free bodies of water for breeding.
+Following a courtship display, the male deposits a spermatophore that is picked up by the female.
 Larvae develop over after 1.5–3.5 months before metamorphosing into land-dwelling juveniles (efts).
-Sexual maturity is reached after two to three years, and the newts can reach a total age of up to 12 years in the wild.
-The species is overall common and has been assessed as Least Concern by the IUCN.
+Sexual maturity is reached after two to three years, and the newts can live up to 12 years in the wild.
+The species is generally common and has been assessed as Least Concern by the IUCN.

 Taxonomy

-The palmate newt was first described scientifically in 1789, by Russian naturalist Grigory Razumovsky.
+The palmate newt was first scientifically described in 1789 by Russian naturalist Grigory Razumovsky.
 He placed it in the genus of the green lizards and named it Lacerta helvetica, with "helvetica" referring to the Swiss type locality in the canton of Vaud.
-He also gave Lacerta paradoxa as alternative name, which is today regarded as a junior synonym.
-Several names published over time, in different genera, are also now treated as synonyms for the palmate newt.
+He also gave Lacerta paradoxa as alternative name, which is now regarded as a junior synonym.
+Several names published in different genera over time are also now treated as synonyms for the palmate newt.
 Most recently, the species was included in the genus Triturus, along with most European newts.
 This genus however was found to be polyphyletic, containing several unrelated lineages, and the small-bodied newts, including the palmate newt, were therefore split off as separate genus in 2004 by García-París and colleagues.
 They used the genus name Lissotriton, introduced by the English zoologist Thomas Bell in 1839.
-Two distinct subspecies, L. h. alonsoi and L. h. punctillatus, were described from the Iberian peninsula, but have not been retained by Raffaëlli and Sparreboom.
+Two distinct subspecies, L. h. alonsoi and L. h. punctillatus, were described from the Iberian Peninsula, but have not been retained by Raffaëlli and Sparreboom.